What you MAY do with the photos on my web site

 If you go to school on the Island:

-If you go to school on the Island (the Harbor School, McMurray, or the High School) or you live on the Island and go to school off-Island, and you're on Facebook or something similar, you MAY post a few photos of yourself to your wall.
+If you go to school on the Island (the Harbor School, McMurray, or the High School) or you live on the Island and go to school off-Island, or you live off-Island and are a commuter kid, *and* you're on Facebook or something similar, you MAY post a few photos of yourself to your wall.

 (Chautauqua kids are too busy playing Farmville for this to be an issue with them).